 A couple of perhaps unrelated, even crackpot conspiratorial, observations: When W took over in January, 2001, there were "secret" meetings between the Bush Administration and the heads of the energy industry, the substance of which has never been revealed.
 The policies that came out of that meeting broke considerably from predecessor policies and the arc of history.
 They made little sense other than when seen purely through the lens of greed and power.
 The liberals among us (myself included) assumed nefarious motives and a sweetheart deal to fatten the oil barons and corporate elite.
 We weren't wrong.
 They definitely got fat.
 So did the military and its contractors.
 But what if that windfall was the byproduct of something much bigger?
 What if you just took the reins of power and learned definitively, that it was too late for globally scaled energy transformation, that climate change was so far advanced there was little to do in the short-term but minimize the carnage to come.
 You might behave as Bush and Cheney did.

 First, you would try to extend the inevitable energy shortage for as long as possible by increasing/securing supply (invade Iraq, initiate fracking anywhere and everywhere).
-The second thing you would do is create a lifeboat for the wealthy--the ones most able to survive, through tax breaks and sweetheart financial deals.
+The second thing you would do is create a lifeboat for the wealthy--the ones most able to survive--through tax breaks and sweetheart financial deals.
 The third thing you would do would be to weaken Constitutional protections.
-This is the most pernicious part--in a true climate crisis, people are going to have to be moved and categorized for their survival.
-Our rights will need to be eliminated for the "common good."
+This is the most pernicious part.
+In a true climate crisis, people are going to have to be moved and categorized for their survival.
+Our rights will need to be "adjusted" for the common good.
 I can't believe what I'm writing here and it's positively Hitlerian.
-But in the context of an extinction-level event, not all of us are going to make it and someone is going to make choices.
-I pray I'm dead wrong, but we may look back and see that Bush set the table, Trump's band of merry fascists have sat down to dinner to feast on our Constitution and the rights that it confers -- not because any of this matters to him, but because it's even easier to fill his wallet with our money.
-Either way the arc of history seems to be bending in an anti-Democratic direction
+But in the context of an extinction-level event, not all of us are going to make it and someone is going to have to make hard choices.

-If the scenario laid out here is remotely true, Democracy as it has existed for the past 250+ years, sadly and ultimately won't work.
+If the scenario laid out here is remotely true, our democratic system as it has existed for the past 250+ years, sadly and ultimately won't work.
 It's too slow, too cumbersome and vague to meet the needs of the challenges ahead.
 So when we claim that we're on the right side of history, we might think again.